apache/fluo-muchos/README.md

 Muchos requires the following common components for installation and setup:

-* Python 3 with a virtual environment setup
+* Python 3 with a virtual environment setup.
 Create a Python 3 environment and switch to it.
 (We tested using Python 3.6.8, but this should work in later versions as well.
 If you encounter problems, please file an issue.)